00shtoobs/TronxyBrainFood/README.md

 SCOTT WORTHINGTON

-ROBERT B. TERRY
+ROBERT B. TERREY

 Without these contributors none of this information would be available or even exist.
- Thanks to all who have contributed information and insight into the quirks and problems associated with a Tronxy XY-2 pro printer.
+ Thanks to all who have contributed (whether knowingly or not) this information and insight into the quirks and problems associated with a Tronxy XY-2 pro printer.